 Known for its Renaissance masterpieces and its incredible Duomo, Florence is the quintessential town in Tuscany and a UNESCO World Heritage Site.
 Few people venture to Italy and not spend at least a couple of days in Florence.

 Overflowing with charm and personality, Florence will very likely make you fall in love with it and keep you coming back again and again.
-The historic center of town is incredible, as are the surrounding areas and neighborhoods!

 Even though Florence is a large city, it will make you feel like you are in one of the small towns in Tuscany!